Nana-4gohil/MarketApp/README.md

 - Customer is able to see their created Products as well as products bought by them and products sell by them
 - Customer can review the seller as well
-- customer caan Edit their Profile
+- customer can Edit their Profile